Mikael Agricola: Early life

-Michael Olaui or Mikkel Olofsson (Finnish Mikael Olavinpoika) was born in c.
-1510 in the village of Torsby in Pernå (Pernaja), Nyland (Uusimaa), in what now is now part of Finland but then was part of the Kalmar Union.
+Michael Olaui or Mikael Olofsson (Finnish Mikael Olavinpoika) was born in c.
+1510 in the village of Torsby in Pernå (Pernaja), Nyland (Uusimaa), in what now is part of Finland but then was part of Sweden.
 He was named after the patron saint of Pernå's church.
 The exact date of his birth, like most details of his life, is unknown.
 His family was a quite wealthy gentry family according to the local bailiff's accounting.
 He had three sisters, but their names are not known.
 His teachers apparently recognized his aptitude for languages and his rector Bartholomeus sent him to Viborg (Fi.
 Viipuri; now Vyborg, Russia) for Latin school and some priestly training, where he attended the school of Erasmus.
 It is not known whether his first language was Finnish or Swedish; Pernå was mostly a Swedish-speaking district, but the language he used in his works indicates that he was a native speaker of Finnish.
 However, he mastered both languages like a native speaker and was possibly a bilingual child.